kammybdeng/churn-analysis-case-study/readme.md

 ## Case Study - Churn Prediction

-Forked from the original source, but data folder is removed.
+Forked from the original source.

-Solution and recommendation are presented on my [report](https://github.com/kammybdeng/churn-analysis-case-study/blob/master/Churn-Prediction-Report.ipynb)
+Solution and recommendation are presented on my [report](https://github.com/kammybdeng/churn-analysis-case-study/blob/master/Churn-Prediction-Report.ipynb).

-***

 A ride-sharing company (Company X) is interested in predicting rider retention.
 To help explore this question, we have provided a sample dataset of a cohort of